A Gallop through Bollington’s History

 The railway took some time to come to Bollington and lasted a century from 1870 to 1970.
 It is now the Middlewood Way cycle and walking track and the station and siding is the Clough Bank transport and industry park.
 The business units on Grimshaw Lane replace a stonemasons yard.

 As we have said for much of its history Bollington has had a corporate identity as part of the Parish of Prestbury but in the 19th century the Town grew so populous it was decided it needed its own Parish in 1834.
 The Methodists had built the first church in 1807 followed by the present handsome church and manse opposite the Town Hall.
 The Anglicans and Catholics followed in 1834 with the church of St. John’s and the first St. Gregory’s Church (disappeared) built on land at the top of the village in Church Street given by Sir William Turner.
 The present St. Gregory’s is a handsome brick built building next to the viaduct on Wellington Road.
-St. John’s Church was closed in 2003 and Anglicans worship at Holy Trinity in Kerridge and at St. Oswald’s at Bollington Cross next to the Church of England Primary School.
+St. John’s Church was closed in 2003 followed by Holy Trinity in Kerridge (now houses) and Anglicans worship at St. Oswald’s at Bollington Cross next to the Church of England Primary School.

 There was a primitive Methodist church in High Street on the right facing up the hill now disappeared and replaced by houses.
 The Congregational Church opposite the Drop-In Centre has been cut in half and turned into offices and a close of houses built.